jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 Minimum size (Megabytes) |  10 | frag.MinimumSizeMB | frag.MinimumSizeMB.15 | Set the minimum size count to 15 megabytes.
 Minimum operations (number of operations) | 5 | frag.MinimumOperations | frag.MinimumOperations.3 | Set the minimum number of operations to 3.

+##### How to defragment an index

+1. Select an index to defragment and click **Generate Defragmentation Script**.
+2. Use SQL Server Management Studio to schedule a job to run this script during a quiet period.

+{% include note.html content="Execution of this script could put significant load on the SQL Server." %}

 {% include links.html %}